 Report on other legal and regulatory requirements

-Further, as required by the Decretal Federal Law No. (14) of 2018, we report that we have obtained all the information and explanations we considered necessary for the purpose of our audit.
+Further, as required by Article (114) of the Decretal Federal Law No. (14) of 2018, we have obtained all the required information and explanations we considered necessary for the purpose of our audit.